Checkout shocks changing shopping: the new era of retail payments

 Nearly 1 in 5 working adults in the UK have a disability.
 As a result, it isn’t surprising that the spending power of disabled people and their households is estimated to be a humongous £274 billion.
 Yet despite the Equality Act (2010) and Web Content Accessibility Guidelines, high street shops across the UK collectively lose roughly £267 million per month due to not being accessible and accommodating to individuals with disabilities.

-Unfortunately, a repeat offender within retail when it comes to making shopping difficult for the disabled population is that of completing payments.
+Unfortunately, a repeat offender within retail and hospitality when it comes to making shopping difficult for the disabled population is that of completing payments.
 Historically, complications arose due to chip and pin devices being fiddly to use, ATMs being unreachable and positioned in ways which were not conducive for some people to shield their PIN, or online checkout processes being poorly formatted.

 However, with new technology comes accommodations which can provide solutions.
 For example, contactless payments make difficult-to-use pin pads redundant and also mean that PINs no longer have to be shared with other people.
 In addition, the likes of Purple Financial are going one step further to not only simplify payments but also the related and complicated world of benefits which can be available for disabled people.
 They are achieving this through their innovative Smart QDE Routing feature which automatically detects whether purchased products meet the requirements to be a Qualified Disability Expense (QDE) and if so, route them to be paid in a way which is most advantaged for tax purposes.